SebMigas/Mindfull-Mind/README.md

 ## Navigation

 - At the top of the page, navigation shows name of the barber hop
-- At the middle of header is Book now button, redirecting you to contact form
-- The other navigation links are: Services, Prices, About and Contact
+- The other navigation links are: Services, Prices, and Book Now

 <img src="readme-assets/header.png" alt="Picture of the header" width="400px" />